 Right after college, I took the Briggs and Myerson personality test inside the book, Do What You Are.
 At the time, I tested as an INTJ (Introspective, Intuitive, Thinking, Judging).
 Recently, a cute little Facebook quiz asked the question again, only this time I scored differently.

-I was disappointed to not be an INTJ.
-I actually wanted to be a specific type, mostly for the exclusivity.
+I was sorely disappointed to not be an INTJ.
+The exclusivity of INTJ (rarest of types) appealed to my ego.
 But truth be told, I’m not so logical that I don’t frequently live by intuition and feelings.
-If anything, I’m always a confusing blend of logic, emotion, and intuition.
+If anything, I’m always blending logic, emotion, and intuition.

 After the Facebook quiz, I went online and looked at the traits and characteristics of various personality types, and I’ve narrowed it down to two possibilities – INFJ or INTP.
 According to one source, these two types belong to different groups: Intellectuals and Visionaries.

 • ENFP – Advocate

 • INFP – Dreamer

 Oddly enough, I don’t feel like either an Engineer or a Confidant, but more like a Strategist or a Dreamer.
 Sheesh.
 Whatever.

 Let’s take a look at some of the primary INFJ traits and see how I score: